How Long Does an Eviction Stay on Your Record?

 Best Strategies to Improve Housing Prospects

-Dealing with an eviction can be overwhelming, but there are steps you can take to enhance your chances of securing a new rental property:
+Although handling an eviction could be taxing, there are actions you can do to improve your chances of finding a new rental:

 1. Clear Communication